omniaintranet/OmniaDocsG2/admin-settings/tenant-settings/features-tenant-7/index.rst

 System
 **********
-The following features may be found here:
+The following is an example of features that may be avaialable here:

 .. image:: tenant-features-system-75.png